blindxfish/NodeOpenSmartDriver/README.md

 const NodeOpenSmartDriver = require('NodeOpenSmartDriver');

-Then, create an instance of the OpenSmartDriver class, specifying the clock pin and data pin for your LED setup:
+Then, create an instance of the NodeOpenSmartDriver class, specifying the clock pin and data pin for your LED setup:

 const driver = new NodeOpenSmartDriver(clockPin, dataPin);